OpenKnowledgeMaps/Headstart/doc/server_config.md

 # Installing and configuring the server

 If you want to do more than just displaying static CSV files, you need to configure your server components.
+Also, see [HOWTO: Get the search repos example to work](howto_search_repos.md).

 ## Requirements